How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 Recycling is the process of converting waste materials into new materials and objects.
 This process usually involves breaking the product down and making something else with it.

-Some examples include: changing glass, paper, cardboard, metal, plastic, tires, textiles, batteries, and electronics into something else.
+Some examples include changing glass, paper, cardboard, metal, plastic, tires, textiles, batteries, and electronics into other materials.

 Upcycling, also known as creative reuse, is the process of transforming useless, or unwanted products into new materials or products of better quality and environmental value.
 The keyword here is TRANSFORMING.